"...the use of corporal

 associated with conventional levels of corporal punishment could also

-trigger violent or aggressive behavior later in life?
+trigger some level of violent or aggressive behavior later in life?

 level of violence is needed to trigger the negative adult behavior.
 It